 Before I hopped on it I asked it there was anything I should know about before I got going.
 Oh yeah, the brakes don't work was the only thing I needed to worry about.
 Its okay he said, the parking break works great.
 Here we go was all I could think of.

-I test drove the forklift around the parking lot to get used to the hillbilly brakes.
-The parking brake did work good you just had to remember to keep your hand on the lever all the time.
+remember to keep your hand on the lever all the time.
 For moving this job I spent a little time and fabricated a special dolly for moving the lathe in tight quarters.
 I wasn't sure the owner would have it out near the door so I was prepared to move it into position with the my new three point lathe dolly.
 The large wheels are off a pallet jack and the front is a roller bearing skate that I added a swivel pad to.

 When I hop on the forklift somebody has stenciled the capacity on the mast in big black letters.
 Capacity 4000 lbs maximum.
 Oops.
 The lathe weighs 4700, Houston we have might have a problem.
 No choice but to do a little test lift.
 Fortunately it seems to be fine.
 I sucked up as close to the machine as possible and it seemed to be stable and not light on the rear end of the forklift.
 So far so good.
 Notice the big mitt on the handbrake.
 We still have to get it on the trailer.